Virtualization-projects/rancher-labs-wiki/Cowpoke 3: Tutorial introduction and the Rancher API.md

-This series of articles (All starting with "Cowpoke 3") walks you through working with Rancher.
+This series of articles (All starting with "Cowpoke 3") walk you through working with Rancher.
 It seeks to accomplish the following goals and objects.
 ## Goals:
 1. Gain an understanding of Rancher's core Resource and Process concepts.
 2. Gain an understanding of Rancher's distributed microservice architecture.